racket/racket/racket/src/README.txt

- 2. From your build directory, run the script `configure` (which is in the same directory as this README), with optional command-line arguments `--prefix=TARGETDIR` or `--enable-shared` (or both).
+ 2. From your build directory, run the script `configure` (which is in the same directory as this README), with optional command-line arguments like `--prefix=TARGETDIR`.

-    For example, if you want to install into "/usr/local/racket" using dynamic libraries, then run:
+    For example, if you want to install into "/usr/local/racket", then
+    run:

-      [here]configure --prefix=/usr/local/racket --enable-shared
+      [here]configure --prefix=/usr/local/racket

     Again, "[here]" is the directory path containing the `configure` script.
 If you follow the convention of running from a "build"